HugeCoderGuy/LightsCameraPlants/README.md

 <img src="/images/backplate.jpg" width="200" alt="side Image" align="right">

 4. Attach the touchscreen to the display backing using x4 M3x8mm screws
-5. slide the display backing into the the enclosure slot.
+5. slide the display backing into the enclosure slot.
 Sandpaper down the interfaces if the connection is rough.
 6. Connect the pi camera through the lid of the raspberry pi case.
 Then seal the case with x4 M3x16mm screws.
 They should screw right into the plastic.
 7. Screw the raspberry pi and its case onto the back of the enclosure into the x4 inserts using x4 M3x8mm
 8. Slide the backplate onto the main housing and ensure that the touchscreen has a snug fit with the backplate
 9. Slide a piece of paper with letters into the tray position.
 Using the white ring that comes with the picamera, adjust the focus of the picamera until the image is roughly sharp enough to read the letters.
 10. Slide the picam into the slot at the top of the enclosure so that the top of the camera is flush with the slot.
 Then use electrical tape to hold the camera in place.
 WARNING: Do not use any other tape other than electrical tape.
 The camera is incredibly sensitive to static electricity and will break if scotch tape is applied to the back of the camera.
 11. solder neopixels together in a chain with 3 wires that have pin connectors for data, voltage, and ground.
-Be mindful how how long the wires are between each neopixel to ensure that they reach each of the holes.
+Be mindful of how long the wires are between each neopixel to ensure that they reach each of the holes.
 Refer to the image below for what each prong of the neopixel is used for
 12. Connect the ground cable to the ground pin, the Vin cable to the 5V pin, and the data in line to GPIO21.
 Please refer to [online documentation](https:includelineheree) for the specific pinout of your raspberry pi model.
 An example pinout of the pi3b is shown below with arrows referring to the correct pins.

 <p align="center">